 When your AC cools, it is also dehumidifying the air simultaneously.
 This causes your AC to work harder, and in very warm conditions, it can prevent your home from getting as cool as it should be.

 Using a dehumidifier will ease the job your AC has to do, and allows it to cool more efficiently.
 This reduced humidity is going to make your home noticeably more comfortable.

-Have AC Trouble?
+Having AC Trouble?

 If your air conditioner isn’t working properly, there isn’t much that is going to keep the house cool unless it’s fixed.
 If you are having lots of trouble keeping your home cool, call in an expert to check out your AC system.

 A professional will be able to tell you if your AC is failing, or maybe it simply needs service.
-Changing your air filter and cleaning your air conditioner could be the difference between poor airflow and a cool and comfortable home.
+Changing your air filter and cleaning your air conditioner could be the difference between poor air flow and a cool and comfortable home.

-We have specialized in AC repair, service, and installations for years in Abington and surrounding areas.
+We have specialized in AC repair, service, and installations for years in the Abington and surrounding areas.
 We will be able to tell you what the problem is, and give you some options on the proper solution to keeping your home cool!

 AC Installation In Abington, PA

 Synergy3 is an expert when it comes to AC installation in Abington, PA.
 We have installed ductless mini splits, central AC systems, and more.
 We can help you assess your home, and choose the best air conditioning solution for your situation.
 Not every AC is perfect for every home, so we like to make sure we pick the right one that will keep you comfortable, while also not costing you too much money when the energy bills come in.

 Give us a call at (267) 686-6004 to schedule an assessment for your home, and we will help you choose the best AC system!
 You can also click here to schedule an appointment online.